-- A Bernedoodle is a cross between a poodle and a Bernese mountain dog, while a goldendoodle is a poodle/golden retriever mix.
-Both breeds are very friendly to children as well as other dogs, but the Bernedoodle will cost upwards of $2,500, as opposed to $500 for a goldendoodle.
+- A Bernedoodle is a cross between a poodle and a Bernese mountain dog, while a Goldendoodle is a poodle/golden retriever mix.
+Both breeds are very friendly to children as well as other dogs, but the average cost of a Bernedoodle is $3,500, as opposed to $2000 for a Goldendoodle.

 If you’re looking to adopt a new dog, you may be trying to decide between a Bernedoodle and a Goldendoodle.
 Both of these breeds are Poodle mixes and share some similar characteristics.
 However, since Bernedoodles have one parent that is a Bernese Mountain Dog and Goldendoodles have one parent that is a Golden Retriever, there definitely are a few key differences between the two breeds.
 Keep reading; we’ll share important details about each breed so you can choose whether a Bernedoodle or a Goldendoodle will be the right addition to your home.